BackofenLab/CRISPRidentify/README.md

 * `--file <path_to_the_file>`

-Specifies the mode where a singe file is used as the tool input.
+Specifies the mode where a singe file is used as the input for the algorithm.
 The file might contain a single entry or multiple entries.
 The CRISPR array search will be done for each entry independently.

 For example: